Hit and Run Attorney in Austin, TX

 Hit and Run Definition

-A hit-and-run by definition is leaving the scene of a car crash involving property damage, injury, or death.
-It is also leaving the scene of an accident without disclosing full information.
+A hit-and-run is when the operator of a vehicle is involved in an accident that results in or is reasonably likely to result in injury or death.
+This charge may include the operators failure to give information and render aid and also applies to the operators duty when striking an unattended vehicle.
 This is a serious criminal charge in the state of Texas and, if found guilty, the penalty can range from a misdemeanor to a felony, depending on the severity of the situation.
 As a Texas lawyer who has experience in hit and run cases, I can help defend your case.

 You can receive news that you were charged with a hit-and-run two ways.
 They can collect evidence from the other car such as paint that was transferred during the crash or information from witnesses.
 They can also link your car to the scene by getting your license plate information as you drive off or from witnesses.
 If charged, you will either receive a letter in the mail from the police letting you know of the situation and a request to question you or, if the situation is more severe, the police may come to your home to inform you of the charge.